UltimateTournament/ArcadeThirdPartyDocs/docs/supported-game-types/real-time.md

 # Real-time Multiplayer

+While in async-multiplayer games you interact with your opponents only indirectly (e.g. competing for a better score) in real-time multiplayer games directly interact with them.

+In this category we need to differentiate between two kinds of games:
+**Latency sensitive** (fast paced action games) and **not latency sensitive** games (mostly round-based games).

-While real-time multiplayer games are possible (like [cyberworms](https://ultimatearcade.io/cyber-worms) and [cyberworms battle royale](https://ultimatearcade.io/cyber-worms?mode=battle-royale)), they can be more difficult to build, integrate, maintain, and monetize.
+While latency sensitive games are possible (like [cyberworms](https://ultimatearcade.io/cyber-worms) and [cyberworms battle royale](https://ultimatearcade.io/cyber-worms?mode=battle-royale)), they are far more difficult to build and maintain.

-Some real-time games can be very easy to make, so please reach out so we can discuss!
+If your game doesn't mind if there's a few hundred milliseconds delay, then it's far easier to host them and keep up a great player experience.

+For real-time games we support to types of games
+* *Player vs Player (PvP)* - players come and go and might fight each other in an open session
+* *Winner takes it all (WTA)* - players come together for one round, compete, and the winner gets all the money in the *pool*
+  * this is where the SDK's `lockPool`, `settlePool` and `returnPool` methods are needed

-## Considerations
+## Considerations if you still decide to create a latency-sensitive game

 Some things you need to think about when making real-time games: